Plugins for SDRuno

 drm

-The widget also shows that the format in which audio was encoded was AAC, and the bit pattern used was QAM16, with a resulting 12000 Hz signal.
+The widget also shows that the format in which audio was encoded was AAC, and the bit pattern used was QAM64, with a resulting 12000 Samples/second signal..
 The transmission contained text as well, as can be seen at the bottom line.

-More technical details state that the receiver was -272 + 27.5 Hz off the frequency transmitted, the time was 18:37 (UTC).
+More technical details state that the receiver was almost exactly tuned to the transmission frequency (the 0 top left), which only a frequency offset of 6.7 Hz), while the time was 20:47 (UTC).

 The picture finally shows that all required steps for synchronization were found OK.
 The FAC, Fast Access Channel, the SDR, Service Description Channel and the AAC could all be decoded without errors or with sufficient error correction.
 If any of these synchronizations is faulty, then it is unlikely that there is any audio output.

-The most recent plugin (actually, there are two versions implemented) is for decoding Acars signals, aircraft communication signals in the 130 MHz band, These is a lively (automatically generated) conversation between planes and airfields, and each and every event - such as open a door, close a latch - is signaled by the plane and transmitted.
+A recent plugin (actually, there are two versions implemented) is for decoding Acars signals, aircraft communication signals in the 130 MHz band, There is a lively (automatically generated) conversation between planes and airfields, and each and every event - such as open a door, close a latch - is signaled by the plane and transmitted.
 These messages are encoded, obviously augmented with plane identification and time - and encoded messages are then transmitted.

 acars acars